 Character-revealing tools for handling constructive and deconstructive criticism with grace

-We are going about our lives doing the best we can when suddenly we are criticized for our talk, dress, actions or beliefs.
+We are going about our lives doing the best we can when suddenly we are receiving criticism for our talk, dress, actions or beliefs.
 Now what?
 Are we immediately defensive?
 Do we hurl back insults and accusations?
 Or do we cave internally, feeling really bad about ourselves and finding it hard to recover and move forward?
 Not wanting to change stops our growth process.
 Defensiveness might come from either pride or insecurity – both of which need to be recognized and managed.
 We know we can always get better, so how do we take the pain of a jarring critique NOT as a roadblock or defeat, but use it as a tool to build our Christian character?

 The bottom line is, we can choose to do something constructive with even the most harshly delivered criticism.
 Our first tool for handling it is sincerity.
 Do I really want to get better?
 Am I willing to look whatever legitimate truth might be hidden within someone’s vitriolic words and filter it out for consideration?
 Do I have the courage to accept that which is helpful and graciously discard the rest?

 This is just the tip of the iceberg.
 Check out our December 2, 2019 podcast, “How Can Criticism Help us Grow?” for more.
 We looked at biblical examples of criticism received and ignored.
 We find examples of how NOT to dish back the kind of criticism we might be given.
 We talk about finding and standing on the solid and godly middle ground of response.
-Whether you are inclined to fold your arms and fight back, or to run hide and carry the wounds of criticism with you, there are answers you need to hear!
+Whether you are inclined to fold your arms and fight back, or to run hide and carry the wounds of receiving criticism with you, there are answers you need to hear!

 If you do not have a password, please subscribe to our FREE Premium Content for the Full Edition version of CQ Rewind.
 The welcome message will contain your password, and a reminder will be sent each week when the CQ Rewind is available online for you to read, print, or download.